 Status: Active.
 Town staff have been working on planning level cost projections as part of the Service Delivery Review (#12).
 Jordan Lake Rules (#10), Bolin Creek Watershed Restoration (#11), and Condition Assessment/Asset Management (#13) are also relevant.
-Stormwater input has been provided as part of the annual CIP update.

 Fiscal and Staffing Considerations: There is no fiscal impact associated with identifying, planning for, and prioritizing projects.
 There will be a staff impact to pursue this work through much of FY 19/20, and a lower level impact in subsequent years.